thegodone/molds-branch/doc/README.txt

         The "initial_electronic_state should be less than the "num_electronic_states". i.e., "initial_electronic_state=3" with "num_electronic_states=3" leads to error.
         The default value of the "initial_electronic_state" is 0.

+        "mulliken" is an option to calculate the Mulliken population of the eigenstate on which the nonadiabatic trajectory runs at each time step.
+        This "mulliken" should be set as "yes" or "no".
+        The default value of "mulliken" is "no".

         "seed" means the seed of the random-number-generator.
         The random numbers are used for trajectory-hopping.